ne1ry/ttClient-v1.00-Documentation/functions.md

   Performs enchantments of diamond sets in Minecraft within the Craftrise client.

 - **`crAmeSetEnchant`**
-  Performs enchantments of emerald sets in Minecraft within the Craftrise client.
+  Performs enchantments of amethyst sets in Minecraft within the Craftrise client.